 You'll also want to make your image file sizes as small as possible without losing their visual integrity to prevent long email load times.
 (If you're a HubSpot user, the email tool automatically compresses images in emails so they load faster.
 For non-HubSpot users, some good image compression tools include Compressor.io, Compressjpeg.com, and Jpegmini.com.)

 Not to mention, Microsoft Outlook doesn't recognize background images, so you may want to avoid those and use a background color instead.

 What You Should Do

-14. Do keep your email lists current & clean.
+14. Keep your email lists current and clean.